 Apparently, it is!
 You can reap the benefits of having links on Wikipedia.

-In this article, we’ll teach you how to get Wikipedia backlinks using 6 methods.
+In this article, we’ll teach you how to get a Wikipedia backlink using 6 methods.
 We’ll get to them one by one – but first, we’ll look into Wikipedia and why getting a backlink from this site is important.

 Wikipedia is one of those websites that you can rely on when you need information on virtually anything under the sun.
 The website is a reliable source of information and a good addition to your backlink profile.
-Here are some other reasons why Wikipedia links are good for your website:
+Here are some other reasons why a Wikipedia backlink is good for your website:

 - Wikipedia has an aDR of 96 and sits at Ahrefs Rank 21.

 - Wikipedia has over 4 billion backlinks.
 That’s a lot of external links.

 - There’s also a lot of backlink opportunities on Wikipedia pages.

 - Getting a backlink from Wikipedia will get you a lot of traffic.